gfetterman/data_browser/README.md

 browser supports displaying user-defined plots as well.

-To create a custom plot, you must place a new `.py` file into the `plotting_modules` subdirectory.
-To be usable by the file browser, the file must meet the following criteria:
+To create a custom plot, you must place a new `.py` file into the `data_browser/plotting_modules` subdirectory.

+To be usable by the data browser, the file must meet the following criteria:

 1. its name must not begin with double underscores
 2. it must contain valid Python code, and be importable